Today more than ever, we remain deeply committed to our leading role as a responsible investor and long-term steward of our clients’ investments.

 At AXA IM we are recognised as one of the largest managers of responsibly managed assets in the world.
-With 85% of our assets in AXA IM Core labelled as Article 8 and 5% as Article 9 under the new SFDR European taxonomy.*
+With 88% of our assets in AXA IM Core classified as Article 8 and Article 9 under the EU’s SFDR regulation*

 Our range of investment strategies aim to meet the financial challenges we face today and the environmental and social landscapes of the future.
 We actively look for opportunities that will provide long-term investment growth whilst seeking to minimise volatility.

 Green and social impact investing involves purchasing bonds where the proceeds are earmarked for projects which support a low-carbon economy or the basic needs of underserved populations and communities.

 The evolving economy is all about identifying companies that are tapping into multi-decade demographic and technological changes, regardless of their region or sector classifications.